jeonghyeon4782/jeonghyeon4782/README.md

 ### Hello👋  I am a college student majoring in computer engineering.
-My goal is to be a **back-end** developer.✨ Thank you. 😄
+My goal is to be a **Android Developers**✨ Thank you. 😄

 <br/>